Planning a trip to Florence and seeing rain in the forecast?

 The rainy day in Florence can be fascinating, as the city remains beautiful under the raindrops.
 We always take the opportunity to capture amazing photos of this wonderful city in the rain.

-We love to take photos of Piazza della Signoria, the Palazzo Vecchio, and the surrounding sculptures as they glisten under the raindrops.
+We love taking photos of Piazza della Signoria, the Palazzo Vecchio, and the surrounding sculptures as they glisten in the rain.

-Once the rain stops, we head to the banks of the Arno River for more photography.
-Here, you can take stunning photos, capturing reflections of the buildings and clouds on the water.
-It's so beautiful!
+Once the rain clears, we usually head to the banks of the Arno River for more shots—you can capture amazing reflections of the buildings and clouds in the water.
+It’s truly beautiful!

 When it's wet out, what you require from a hotel/apartment is cosiness and facilities.
 And you need a hotel less than a destination.